 Know Your Elements

 Drama essentially has two main components: a performance aspect, and a written aspect.
 It can be difficult to figure out the needs and requirements for each, as they have similar criteria for very different assessment types.
+To get that illustrious A in drama, you’ll need to nail both.

 To combat this, you need to know the elements of Drama, around which most of your assessments will be based around or use, regardless of whether it’s a written review of a performance or a performance itself.
 These elements were originally 6 in number, created by the famous Greek philosopher of the Arts, Aristotle.
 Over the years, however, they have been expanded upon, and today our Australian Curriculum outlines between 10-12 main elements of Drama.